YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda14/upgrade_to_1.30/README.md

 [upgrade/successful] SUCCESS!
 Your cluster was upgraded to "v1.30.14".
 Enjoy!
 [upgrade/kubelet] Now that your control plane is upgraded, please proceed with upgrading your kubelets if you haven't already done so.
 ```
-The control plan upgrade is almost finalized.
+The control plane upgrade is almost finalized.
 You just need to restart the Kubelet service to take into account the new version.
-Restart Kubelet takes a few seconds to complete.
-However it is also recommend to isolate (drain/uncordon) that node beforehand:
+Restarting Kubelet takes a few seconds to complete.
+However it is also recommended to isolate (drain/uncordon) that node beforehand:
 ```bash
 $ kubectl drain rhel3 --ignore-daemonsets --delete-emptydir-data
 $ systemctl daemon-reload